-Applicants must register in OJP's Grants Management System (GMS) prior to submitting application for this funding opportunity.
+Applicants must register in OJP's Grants Management System (GMS) prior to submitting an application for this funding opportunity.
 Select the "Apply Online" button associated with the solicitation title.
-See the "How To Apply" section on page 18 for more details.
-All registrations and applications are due by 8:00 p.m. eastern time on May 30, 2013.
-(See "Deadlines: Registration and Application," page 3.)
+(See "How to Apply," page 19.)
+All registrations and applications are due by 8:00 p.m. eastern time on July 9, 2013.
+(See "Deadlines: Registration and Application," page 4.)